GeoTecINIT/nativescript-wearos-sensors/README.md

 - [Sensor data collection](#sensor-data-collection) from the paired smartwatch: it can be started/stopped from the smartphone and from the smartwatch.
   The smartwatch is able to start and stop the data collection thanks to the WearCommands feature.
-- [FreeMessaging](#freemessaging): it allows to send and receive simple messages between both devices.
+- [Plain Messaging](#plainmessaging): it allows to send and receive simple messages between both devices.

 In first place, you need to initialize the plugin with a [`WearosSensorsConfig`](#wearossensorsconfig) in your app.ts (TypeScript app) or main.ts (Angular app) file: